yazanramadan9/accounting-system/README.md

 # accounting-system
-A website design using html, css (scss), javascript
+A website design using html, css (scss), javascript.
+Do not forget to install the node_modules folder.